APPLICATIONS FOR 2020 SEASEAL VOLUNTEER POSITIONS ARE NOW OPEN!

-Initiated in 2014, the SeaSeal project aims to create a catalogue of individual Atlantic grey seals photographed in Cardigan Bay to learn more about their travelling habits and areas that are important to them.
+SeaSeal is our dedicated land-based, Atlantic grey seal photo-ID project.
+The aim of the project is to create a catalogue of individual grey seals in Cardigan Bay to discover more about their travelling habitats and areas that are important to them.

 What You Will Gain

 Undertaking the SeaSeal project is a unique opportunity for you to carry out marine mammal research and contribute to conservation.
 You’ll learn about the Atlantic grey seals of Cardigan Bay and gain experience in field work, wildlife photography, photo-ID, data entry, report writing and much more.
 This role can be a stepping stone to a career in marine research or conservation.